SankarSrinivasan1/JS-Code-Snippets/README.md

 Remember to include any required dependencies or import statements in your actual code before using the `SriXchain` class.

 Please note that the code provided is a simplified example and may need to be adapted to fit your specific use case and the blockchain networks you are working with.

+An additional function `setDefaultNetwork(network)` is added to the `SriXchain` class.
+This function allows you to set the default network for the library.

+After creating an instance of `SriXchain`, you can call the `setDefaultNetwork(network)` function to set the default network.
+The updated default network value can be accessed using the `network` property of the `SriXchain` instance.

+The example demonstrates how to use the `setDefaultNetwork(network)` function by setting the default network to "Testnet" and then logging the updated default network value.

+Feel free to customize and extend the code according to your specific requirements.